GenericMappingTools/gmt/doc/rst/source/debug.rst

 crashes and then step carefully through that section, examining variables etc., to learn why something fails.
 This process depends on the particular debug tool one uses.
-This page will explain the steps a developer must take to build gmt so it is suitable for your debug tool and how to use that tool.
+This page will explain the steps a developer must take to build gmt so it is suitable for your debug tool and how to use that tool.  **Note**: If the offending script is coming from PyGMT, GMT.jl, or GMT/MEX there are instructions below on how to connect your debugger to that process and have you land in the debugger when the script is run.

 Xcode on macOS
 --------------